aalkema/aalkema.github.io/docs/about.markdown

 permalink: /about/
 ---

-I'm a teacher candidate currently doing practicum at Galt Collegiate Institute
+I'm a software developer and teacher candidate interested in computer science, math, and history.
+I'm currently in teacher's college and working part time at D2L.